 We are committed to keeping our Sustainable Agriculture Standard effective and relevant.
+In line with the ISEAL requirements for standard setting, the following procedure is used for standard setting.
 We review our Standard at least every five years.
 During this review, we gather latest scientific information and best practices, solicit input from stakeholders, and take into account audits and other evaluations.
 Whenever the Sustainable Agricultural Standards are revised or updated, we republish them on the Rainforest Alliance website and ensure all stakeholders have the information and training they need.

 Developing a new Sustainable Agriculture Standard